VXLAN Configuration Module

 Global and Node Parameters

 • vxlan.domain (node or global) – Ingress replication domain.
 Optional, default: global.
-Use this parameter when you want to build several isolated bridging domains within your lab.
+Use this parameter to build several isolated bridging domains within your lab.

 • vxlan.flooding (node or global) – A mechanism used to implement VXLAN flooding.
 Optional, default: static.

-The only supported value for vxlan.flooding parameter is static – statically configured ingress replication
+The only supported value for vxlan.flooding parameter for non-EVPN deployments is static (statically configured ingress replication).
+The EVPN module changes the default vxlan.flooding value to evpn.

 Module Parameters